 |Edinburgh University have resources from their Centre for Research Collections available to look through on their Flickr, featuring a range of historical images, maps and texts.
 The Roslin Glass Slide Collection has some fantastic images of farming and animals from the archives of The Roslin Institute.

 This June, join thousands of people taking part in The Wildlife Trusts' annual nature challenge, 30 Days Wild!
 Download a free pack of goodies to help you plan a Random Act of Wildness a day for the whole month, plus lots of ideas to inspire you to stay wild throughout June and beyond!
 For extra ‘bonus’ items, keep an eye on emails for additional, fun activities, such as a beginner’s guide to wildlife photography.

-Various zoos and animal parks are continuing to engage with young people despite the current restrictions:
+Various zoos and animal parks engage with young people online:

-* this table contains various links to external sources.
-Lantra Scotland has no control over the nature, content and availability of these sites.
-The inclusion of any links does not necessarily imply an endorsement of the views expressed within them.
+* Lantra Scotland has no control over the nature, content and availability of any sites we have linked to, and including these links does not imply an endorsement of views expressed in them.